data-integrations/google-cloud/docs/BigQueryTable-batchsink.md

 that the BigQuery job will run in.
 If a temporary bucket needs to be created, the service account must have permission in this project to create buckets.

+**Dataset Project**: Project the dataset belongs to.
+This is only required if the dataset is not in the same project that the BigQuery job will run in.
+If no value is given, it will default to the configured Project ID.

 **Dataset**: Dataset the table belongs to.
 A dataset is contained within a specific project.
 Datasets are top-level containers that are used to organize and control access to tables and views.